 How to protect your wood cladding

-If your wood cladding is new, you should first treat it with Seasonite and then leave it to weather for 6 to 12 months, so that Textrol can properly penetrate your cladding.
+If your timber cladding is new, you should first treat it with Seasonite and then leave it to weather for 6 to 12 months, so that Textrol can properly penetrate your cladding.

 Before applying Textrol, we recommend that you clean your wood and restore its natural colour with Net-Trol.
 Any previous coatings on your cladding will need to be removed with a stripper, such as Dilunett for opaque finishes and stains or Aquanett for wood oils, depending on whether your wood was previously painted or oiled.
 You will not need to remove any previous coatings of Textrol.